 James Bouknight Speaks on his Relationship with Steve Clifford

-At Hornets' media day James Bouknight was not discrete about how he felt about the coaching change.
+At Hornets' media day James Bouknight was not discrete with how he felt about the coaching change.
 When asked if the fresh start under Steve Clifford was good for him, he said;

 “Yeah, I think so.
 Yeah.
 I don’t really want to get into it.
 I just want to focus on this year and what we got going on now.”